johnnyrockett/P2PIO/README.md

 npm start
 ```

 You can configure the game by editing `config.json`.
-Remember: DO NOT EDIT THE `consts` SETTINGS UNLESS YOU KNOW WHAT YOU ARE DOING.
+WARNING: DO NOT EDIT THE `consts` SETTINGS UNLESS YOU KNOW WHAT YOU ARE DOING.

 ## Bots